 BYOD - Bring your own device

-At The Catlins Area School, the Board of Trustees are proud to provide every student access to their own personal IT device, in Years 1 and 2 this is an ipad, in Years 3-8 a Chromebook, in Years 9 and above a small screen laptop.
+At The Catlins Area School, the Board of Trustees are proud to provide every student access to their own personal IT device, in Years 0 and 1 this is an iPad, in Years 2-8 a Chromebook, in Years 9 and above a small screen laptop.

 Students are also welcome to bring their own device to school at all year levels at The Catlins Area School.
 The integration of digital technology continues to have a transformative effect on learning in the classroom and outside.
 Purchasing a device requires consideration of many factors: price, battery life, processing speed (processor plus RAM), and software requirements.

 Laptops, Notebooks, and MacBooks are preferred for senior students (Years 9 -13) as they support all software that may be required at senior levels.
 Chromebooks are a better option up to Year 8 as students work in a google apps environment.
 Android Tablets and Apple iPads are light and portable and may work in certain situations, but are limited in functionality.
 Tablets coupled with a keyboard improve their functionality, but they are still limited to an apps environment.

 All students who bring their own device to school must sign the BYOD Agreement upon enrolling at The Catlins Area School.

 Minimum Recommended Specifications – PC / Mac Book